There are many different reasons why health and social service organizations seek out client management software like Penelope.

 1. Built-In Reports

-Option 1 - use the more than 130 built-in reports that come with every instance of Penelope.
+Option 1 - use the more than 130 built-in reports that are included in Penelope.

 These can be used to report on your client demographics, funders, group classes, scheduling, staff productivity, program details, billing and accounts, documents and assessments, and more.